-Figure 1: Reddit comments bucketed by timestamp
+Figure 1: (a) Reddit comment bucketed by time stamp & (b) comment with images bucketed by timestamp

-The following chart shows an initial visualization of positive and negative sentiment for timestamps where images or videos were present.
-As these rows show no clear trend, represent a small fraction of the data, and are not accurately captured by the sentiment scoring system (Vader), they were omitted from the ultimate dataset.
+Based on our initial analysis of positive and negative sentiment for time stamps containing videos and images, as shown in Figure 1(b), we found that those rows show no clear trend, represent a small fraction of the data, and are not accurately captured by the sentiment scoring system (Vader).
+Therefore, they were omitted from the ultimate dataset.

-Figure 2: Comments with images bucketed by timestamp, split by sentiment type

-With the data cleaned, the next step was to align the draft picks with their corresponding comments as the timestamps did not match unless a comment happened to occur at the moment of a draft pick.
-Using a look up table based on the original picks data frame, a series of operations calculate the previous timestamp in the picks data frame and associate that pick’s timestamp, round, pick number, player name and team name with the comment’s timestamp.
+To associate comments with draft pick, using a look up table based on the original picks data frame, a series of operations calculate the previous timestamp in the picks data frame and associate that pick’s timestamp, round, pick number, player name and team name with the comment’s timestamp.
 This dataset now contains a valid timestamp, round number, pick number, player name and selecting team value for each individual comment with which to predict performance.

+Figure 2: Summary of draft and comments data

-The summary of associated picks and their respective number or rows is shown below (Figure 4).
-The results suggest that 75% of the picks will have at least 440 rows of data.
-The max of 30,728 rows appears to be related to the last pick of the first round which is a result of the break taken between the first and second rounds of the draft.
-Picks 1, 32, 106 and 255 represent the end of certain draft rounds and account for ~21% of the data.
-Exploring different ways to analyze these subsets and the dataset in general we decided to look at player name frequency.
+Figure 3 shows the summary of associated picks and their respective number or rows indicating that 75% of the picks will have at least 440 rows of data.
+Since the number of rows associated with each pick is quite high, an analysis of player name frequency was necessary.

-Figure 3: Summary of draft and comments data

 Player Name Analysis

-The ultimate goal of this project is to determine if fan sentiments towards drafted players have any correlation to their on-field performance.
-While the sentiment scores for the reddit posts reflects the sentiment of the comment text, due to the nature of reddit and other social platform content, there are many comments that are not relevant to any player, team, or NFL pick.
-To counter this, we explores how many comments have a player’s first or last name.
-The results reveal that the median player has about 9 comments that directly include their name, but the top ten players have several hundred (Figure 4).
-This discrepancy between the median player (Figure 5) and the most frequently mentioned points to a potential variable for identifying draft superstars.
+The project aims to determine if fan sentiment towards drafted players correlates with their on-field performance.
+While Reddit post sentiment scores reflect comment sentiment, many comments are irrelevant to players or picks.
+To address this, we examined the number of comments mentioning a player's name.
+From the summary, we found that median player has about 9 comments with their name, while the top ten players have several hundred (Figure 4).
+This discrepancy suggests a potential variable for identifying draft superstars

-Figure 4: Top 10 payer full names by count
+Figure 3: Top 10 payer full names by count

-Figure 5: Summary of direct mentions.

 Offensive Words and Fan Sentiment

 To explore correlation between the reddit comment and sentiment score, we have analyzed the contents of the text against a list of top 50 offensive/slang language words against the text.
-Finding such a library was challenging due to ethical concerns surrounding offensive words.
-While there are NLP tools in Python, such as profanity filters and Textblob, that can automatically detect offensive words, there is no such tool or package available in R. The goal of this analysis was to check whether these words can predict a bad sentiment score.
-These top slang/offensive words used for the library were collected from various dictionaries, social media platforms, news articles, and rap and hip-hop songs, the top 20 of which are shown in table 1 below.
+Finding such a library was challenging due to ethical concerns surrounding offensive words..
+The goal of this analysis was to check whether these words can predict a bad sentiment score.
+These top slang/offensive words used for the library were collected from various dictionaries, social media platforms, news articles, and rap and hip-hop songs, the top 20 of which are shown with associated sentiments in table 1 below.